top of page

 Weeks before elections, your mailbox will be inundated with Voters Guides.
 They may look like an easy solution.
 And, yes, you may take your hard copy voter guide into the polls.
 (You can't use your phone while voting.)

-1) Do your own homework on candidates.
-(Your actual ballot can be found at www.MontgomeryVotes.org so you can see who is on the ballot, both for primaries and general election.)
+1) Rule #1 - Do your own homework on candidates.
+(Your actual ballot can be found by visiting the www.MontgomeryVotes.org website so you can see who is on the ballot, both for primaries and general election.)

 2) Consider how many people on the voter guide are making those recommendations.
 See if you can find out.
 It is often only be 5-6 people.
 Or it may be a large national political action committee, not someone local who knows local people.